Karthick-Ramachandran/search-similar-tv-shows/README.md

 demo - https://determined-bartik-a179d5.netlify.com/
-search-similar-tv-shows
-search similar tv shows like a show you like
+search similiar shows for GOT, walking dead or pretty much for all shows.